mhalsey0/meal_planning_web_app/README.md

 8. Select a recipe.

 To remove a recipe, simply click the "X" next to the recipe that you want to remove.
 You may log out by clicking on the logout button in the bottom right corner.

+Claude-3.5-sonnet was used in the process of building this project for design suggestions, testing, and debugging.
+Specific comments within the code denotes where AI generated code was used.